 A Brazilian butt lift uses your excess fat to create a natural-looking bottom, while buttock implants involve the placement of silicone implants into your tush.
 The latter has been touted as the less natural-appearing option, and is more invasive.
 It also carries a higher risk of infection and capsular contracture, which occurs when the internal tissue and scarring squeezes and hardens the implant.
 The surgery may need to be completed more than once, since the implant can also become displaced.

-Those with very low percent body fat do not have enough fat to use for the transfer, however, and butt implants may be the only way to achieve desired results.
+Those with very low body fat percentage do not have enough fat to use for the transfer, however, and butt implants may be the only way to achieve desired results.

 After surgery, follow the instructions of your plastic surgeon.